 Here you can hike or camp along one of most scenic areas on the Oregon Coast, eat fresh takes on coastal cuisine and explore miles and miles of sand dunes — some reaching 500 feet high — at the southern entrance to the Oregon Dunes National Recreation Area.
 Or get to know Coos Bay better by visiting the museums that tell its storied past.
 It’s all up to you.
 Continuing reading our Coos Bay Travel Guide and start planning your vacation today.

-Weather (When to Go)
+Coos Bay Weather (When to Visit)

 Average temperatures in Coos Bay vary somewhat.
 Considering humidity, temperatures feel cold for about half of the year and otherwise nice with a fair chance of precipitation about half of the year.
 If you’re looking for the very warmest time to visit Coos Bay, the hottest months are July thru September with highs around 68.8°F and rarely dropping below 53.7°F at night.
 June thru August is the busiest season for tourism in Coos Bay, so lodging and other accommodations may cost more than usual.
 These months see the least precipitation with 1 to 4 days of precipitation per month.

-Coos Bay Attractions
+Best Coos Bay Area Beaches

-Shore Acres State Park
+Shore Acres State Park & Simpson Beach